awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 1. For **Limit**, verify that **Production Access** is selected\.

-1. For **New limit value**, enter the maximum amount, in US Dollars, that you want to spend sending voice messages each calendar month\.
+1. For **New limit value**, enter any number—the value that you enter in this field is not important\.

 1. Under **Case description**, for **Use case description**, provide the following details:
    + The website or app of the company or service that will send voice messages\.